-2-16 Fixed assets
+2-16 Property and equipment

-the historical cost includes the charges directly related to acquisition of fixed assets items.
+- the historical cost includes the charges directly related to acquisition of property and equipment items.
 Subsequent costs are included in the asset's carrying amount or are recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the bank and the cost of the item can be measured reliably.

-- All other repairs and maintenance are charged to other operating expenses during the financial period in which they are incurred and fixed assets includes Lands and premises represents mainly of land and buildings related to head office, branches and offices. - Land shall not be subject to depreciation, while depreciation of other fixed assets shall be calculated using the straight-line method to allocate the cost over the useful life Fixed assets depreciation percentage represented as follow:
+- All other repairs and maintenance are charged to other operating expenses during the financial period in which they are incurred and property and equipment includes Lands and premises represents mainly of land and buildings related to head office, branches and offices. - Land shall not be subject to depreciation, while depreciation of other property and equipment shall be calculated using the straight-line method to allocate the cost over the useful life Property and equipment depreciation percentage represented as follow:

-Additions fixed assets from 24 Nov 2019. are depreciation rate as follow: - Buildings & Constructions 5% 20 year 2% 50 year - Furniture 20% 5 year - Machinery & Equipment 20% 5 year - Vehicles 25% 4 year 20% 5 year - Computers integrated Automated systems 20% 5 year - Fixtures & fittings 33.3% 3 year 16.7% 6 year - Fixtures & fittings rental 33.3% 3 year 16.7% 6 year
+Additions property and equipment from 24 Nov 2019.

+• are a preciation rate as follow. - Buildings & Constructions 5% 20 year 2% 50 year - Furniture 20% 5 year - Machinery & Equipment 20% 5 year - Vehicles 25% 4 year 20% 5 year - Computers integrated Automated systems 20% 5 year - Fixtures & fittings 33.3% 3 year 16.7% 6 year - Fixtures & fittings rental 33.3% 3 year 16.7% 6 year